Bolton Over 35 Veterans' Football League

 Appeals:

 Members have a right of appeal against this Committee’s decision.
-In the event of the decision being upheld after a personal hearing, members have a further right of appeal to the BSF Executive Committee if there is evidence that the rules of the Over 35’s Veterans’ Football League have been breached.
+In the event of the decision being upheld after a personal hearing, members have a further right of appeal to the County FA, if there is evidence that the rules of The Bolton Over 35 Veterans’ Football League have been breached.

-The BSF Over 35s League is governed by the standard code of rules of both the Football Association and the Lancashire Football Association.
+The Bolton Over 35 Veterans’ Football League is governed by the standard code of rules of both the Football Association and the Lancashire Football Association.

 REGISTRATION

-1. All players must be registered with the BSF Football League and be at least 35 years of age on the date of registration.
-Proof of age eligibility must be shown to the Registration Secretary in the form of a birth certificate plus photographic ID, or recognised ID which also confirms the player’s date of birth.
-No player will be allowed to play any matches without this proof of eligibility.
+1. All players must be registered with The Bolton Over 35 Veterans’ Football League and be at least 35 years of age on the date of registration.
+Players need to be registered on the whole game system.
+No player will be allowed to play any matches without being registered.

-2. No player can be transferred or a new player signed after 31st March in the playing season and must play at least three games for the signed Club to be allowed to play in semis or finals..
-In exceptional injury circumstances, the Committee shall have the right to allow a goalkeeper to be signed after this date.
+2. Each player must play at least three games for the signed Club to be allowed to play in semis or finals.

 Each team shall pay a Guarantee Fee to the League Treasurer by the first Friday in September.